 This was my review of the hotel on Tripadvisor:

 “You won’t be returning many times to Walaker.
 Spending the night, having the dinner with wine and a couple of drinks before and after cost us nearly 5000 kroner.
 That is simply too much.
 On the other hand, if you want to forget about the money and indulge yourself in a feeling of rare luxury then Walaker is the place.
 Fantastic setting and view of the fjord, a lovely little village, a well-maintained garden and bedrooms and living rooms taking you back in time a hundred years is something to enjoy.
 We loved the dinner and especially the dessert: Parfait made from Norwegian brown-cheese.

 Room Tip: Our room in the old section of the hotel only had a small window.”

 The next morning presented itself from a clear blue sky and with a pleasant temperature.
 After a very good breakfast we knew that this was going to be a perfect day.
 We went on a photo-safari in Solvorn.
-The result is highlighted in the pictures on this page, and in this video.

 It really was a perfect day.
 We took a ferry on the fantastic Nærøyfjord in beautiful weather and did not stop until we had reached the heavy and wild waterfall at Vøringsfossen.
 Read about it in the next chapter.